 Gillian Murdock joined FISH in January 2019 as the Manager of Food Distribution, Volunteers, and Events.
 She oversees the operation of the Food Bank and Family Dining Room, organizes our amazing volunteers, and manages the event coordination for FISH.
 In her downtime, Gillian loves to spend time with her family, compete in archery tournaments, and explore the outdoors with her husband and new puppy.

 Jim has worked in a number of hotels and restaurants around the West and Colorado and came to settle in the Tahoe/Carson City area in 1979.
 He enjoys his profession and the food industry.
 On his off time he enjoys camping, reading, hiking and, of course, cooking.

-John manages FISH's two homeless shelters.
+John manages FISH's three homeless shelters.
 He has been with FISH since 2011 and has lived in Carson City since 2000.
 In his free time he enjoys fishing, sports, and attending to church.

 Megan joined the FISH team in August of 2020.
 Originally from Los Angeles, she graduated from the University of Nevada, Reno with a B.A in Sociology.
 Megan loves to explore Northern Nevada, golf, hike, and do yoga in her free time.

 Lover of all things motorcycle.
 And rock 'n' roll.
 And football.
 And the great outdoors: hiking, biking, skiing, kayaking.

 Lane, a Winnemucca native, joined FISH with over 15 years of management experience in Northern Nevada.
 With an MBA from UNR, he brings a unique organizational and strategic skillset to help in all of FISH's departments.
 Lane loves being with his kids on their homestead and getting outside whenever possible.